NVIDIA/TensorRT-Model-Optimizer/examples/diffusers/quantization/README.md

 *In our example code, FP4 is only supported for Flux.
 However, you can modify our script to enable FP4 format support for your own model.*

-*The FP4 format relies on the `onnx-weekly` build rather than the stable ONNX 1.17 version.*

 ```sh
 python quantize.py \
   --model {flux-dev|sdxl-1.0|sdxl-turbo} --model-dtype {Half|BFloat16} --trt-high-precision-dtype {Half|BFloat16} \